 A unique feature of this town is its troglodyte caves, which are ancient dwellings carved into the region's limestone hills.
 These give you an intriguing insight into Saumur's past.

-We can help you discover much more about this beautiful region on our self-drive Loire Valley tours.
+You can discover the best of this beautiful region on our self-drive Loire Valley tours

 Saumur Castle, Loire Valley